Colorado Snow

 Bonus: Found on the Colorado Pass bonus page, a little known fact: if you renewed your pass before May 31, 2007 (never known to me!) you are entitled to FOUR UNRESTRICTED $45 TICKETS valid all season at Vail, Beaver Creek, Breckenridge, Keystone and Arapahoe Basin.

-5 Responses to “Colorado Pass discounted tickets (through Feb 15)”
+6 replies on “Colorado Pass discounted tickets (through Feb 15)”

-1. My take on the ticket prices:
+My take on the ticket prices:

 If you can splurge, do it and hit Vail.
 If you are conserving, hit up A-Basin.
 The new Montezuma Bowl is just so much fun.
 I’ve been exploring back there and what I’ve really enjoyed is all the open space.
 Also, I’ve found that the front side is better than ever.
 There is just so much terrain and when the East Wall opens…forget it.
 The lot will be packed, actually the overflow lot will be packed and it will still feel like you have the mountain to yourself.